Social Media Policy

 Friending and Connecting

-I do not accept friend or contact requests from current or former clients on any social networking site.
-I believe that adding clients as friends or contacts on these sites can compromise your confidentiality and our respective privacy.
+I do not accept friend or contact requests from current or former clients on any social networking site and I do not follow clients on social media.
+I believe that adding clients as friends or contacts on can compromise your confidentiality and our respective privacy.
 It may also blur the boundaries of our therapeutic relationship.
+Clients who attempt to follow any personal accounts will be removed and may be restricted on the respective platform.
+When necessary, appropriate actions may be taken with respect to following community guidelines on social media.
 If you have questions about this, please bring them up when we meet and we can talk more about it.

-I publish updates on my website and I post and share wellness and psychology-related news on Twitter.
-I have no expectation that you as a client will want to follow my blog or Twitter stream.
-However, if you use an easily recognizable name on Twitter and I happen to notice that you’ve followed me there, we may briefly discuss it and its potential impact on our working relationship.
+I publish updates on my website and I post and share wellness and therapy-related content on my social profiles.
+I have no expectation that you as a client will want to follow my blog or social profiles.
+However, if you use an easily recognizable name on social media and I happen to notice that you’ve followed me there, we may briefly discuss it and its potential impact on our working relationship.

 My primary concern is your privacy.
-If you share this concern, there are more private ways to follow me on Twitter (such as using an RSS feed or a locked Twitter list), which would eliminate your having a public link to my content.
+If you share this concern, there are more private ways to follow me on social media which would eliminate your having a public link to my content.
 You are welcome to use your own discretion in choosing whether to follow me.

 Note that I will not follow you back.
-I only follow other health professionals on Twitter and I do not follow current or former clients on blogs or Twitter.
+I do not follow current or former clients on blogs or social media.
 My reasoning is that I believe casual viewing of clients’ online content outside of the therapy hour can create confusion in regard to whether it’s being done as a part of your treatment or to satisfy my personal curiosity.
 In addition, viewing your online activities without your consent and without our explicit arrangement towards a specific purpose could potentially have a negative influence on our working relationship.
-If there are things from your online life that you wish to share with me, please bring them into our sessions where we can view and explore them together, during the therapy hour.
+If there are things from your online life that you wish to share with me, please bring them into our sessions where we can view and explore them together during the therapy hour.

-Please do not use SMS (mobile phone text messaging) or messaging on Social Networking sites such as Twitter, Facebook, or LinkedIn to contact me.
-These sites are not secure and I may not read these messages in a timely fashion.
-Do not use Wall postings, @replies, or other means of engaging with me in public online if we have an already established client/therapist relationship.
-Engaging with me this way could compromise your confidentiality.
-It may also create the possibility that these exchanges become a part of your legal medical record and will need to be documented and archived in your chart.
+Please do not use messaging on social networking sites to contact me to engage in therapeutic dialogue.
+These sites are not secure and I may not read or respond to messages in a timely fashion.
+If you send me a message or reply, please note that I might not reply.
+If we have an already established client/therapist relationship, engaging with me using posts, @replies or other means of engaging with me in public online could compromise your confidentiality.
+It may also create the possibility that these exchanges become a part of your legal clinical record and will need to be documented and archived in your chart.

 If you need to contact me between sessions, the best way to do so is by phone or email.
-Direct email at email@example.com is second best for quick, administrative issues such as changing appointment times.
+Direct email at [email protected] is best for quick, administrative issues inside office hours, such as changing appointment times.
 See the email section below for more information regarding email interactions.

 Use of Search Engines